-Discover eight hundred years of history and culture!
-Berlin’s oldest preserved church building has characterised the Nikolai Quarter and the centre of Berlin since the Middle Ages: once a place of religion, now a museum of church, building and city history.
-The model of the medieval twin city of Berlin and Cölln is particularly interesting for families.
-Here, children and adults can find out together which buildings from back then still exist and what they look like today.
+At the Museum Nikolaikirche, there are eight hundred years of history and culture to discover!
+Berlin’s oldest surviving church building has been a defining feature of the Nikolai Quarter and the centre of Berlin since the Middle Ages: once a place of worship, now a museum of church, architectural and urban history.
+Of particular interest to families is the model of the medieval twin cities of Berlin and Cölln.
+Here, children and adults can explore together which buildings from that era still stand and what the area looks like today.

 The ‘Sunday at the Nikolai Quarter’

-On the first Sunday of every month, we offer a special, wide-ranging programme for everyone at our three museums in the Nikolai Quarter.
-Families are especially welcome – admission is free for children and young people under 18, as well as many others!
-So look forward to some great offers at the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus!
+On the first Sunday of every month, we offer a special, wide-ranging programme for everyone at our three museums in the Nikolaiviertel.
+Families in particular are warmly invited – admission is free for everyone under 18 or for those eligible for concessions.
+Good reasons to look forward to great activities at the Museum Ephraim-Palais, the Museum Nikolaikirche and the Museum Knoblauchhaus!

-Our solidarity pricing model offers free admission for adult visitors with proof of discount, including students, trainees, FSJ, FÖJ and BFD volunteers, people with disabilities, refugees, recipients of citizen’s allowance or ALG I and many more.
-All others only pay the museum entrance fee and can benefit from our reduced-price combined ticket for all three museums.
-The extensive action day program is included in the price!
+Our solidarity-based pricing model offers free admission for adults with proof of concessions, including students, apprentices, those undertaking FSJ, FÖJ and BFD placements, people with severe disabilities, refugees, recipients of Bürgergeld or ALG I, and many others.
+Everyone else pays only the museum admission fee and can benefit from our discounted combined ticket for all three museums.
+The extensive programme is included in the price!

 Info & Service